 Inlays & Onlays

-About Inlays & Onlays When a significant amount of a tooth is damaged, Dr. Morrison may advise replacing the damaged structure with an inlay or onlay.
+About Inlays & Onlays When a significant amount of a tooth is damaged, Dr. Sheppard may advise replacing the damaged structure with an inlay or onlay.
 Many times these are conservative alternatives to crowns.

 If the damage is minimal, inlays are appropriate.
 When the damage is more extensive (but not enough to warrant replacement with a crown) onlays may be best.

-Dr. Morrison typically places inlays and onlays that are made of porcelain or gold and then bonded directly to the tooth.
+Dr. Sheppard typically places inlays and onlays that are made of porcelain or gold and then bonded directly to the tooth.
 These materials are much stronger than traditional blended-metal fillings and tooth colored composite fillings and can help prevent further damage.